Programs and Policies

 Eastern Illinois University

 School Of Business Academic Programs

 All business majors complete a curriculum composed of four components: general education course work, the business core curriculum, a critical thinking and quantitative reasoning course, and the major curriculum.
 The requirements of each of these curricula are described below.
-(These curriculum requirements are modified for students enrolled in the B.S.B. in Business Administration at Parkland College and online.
+(These curriculum requirements are modified for students enrolled in the B.S.B. in Business Administration at Parkland College.
 See the program description in this catalog.)

 General Education Curriculum

 EIU requires all undergraduate students to complete the general education curriculum, which is described in Section VI of this catalog.
 Students who have not completed the foreign language requirement in high school further are required to complete two foreign language courses.
 To develop background knowledge for the study of business, business majors also must complete the following general education courses:

 - ECN 2802G Principles of Microeconomics